On November 20, 1952, the play The Seven Year Itch by George Axelrod debuted on Broadway at the Fulton Theatre.

 The play and the movie were both big hits.

-Together, they popularized the term “seven year itch” in its marital and sexual sense – that being that previously faithful married people (especially husbands) tend to get an urge, or “itch,” to have an affair after seven years of marriage.
+Together, they popularized the term “seven year itch” in its marital and sexual sense: a shorthand way of suggesting that even previously-faithful married people (especially husbands) tend to get an urge, or “itch,” to have an extramarital affair after years of marriage.

-Playwright and screenwriter Axelrod gets credit for creating this current meaning.
+Playwright and screenwriter Axelrod is generally given credit for creating this current meaning.
 But he didn’t coin the phrase itself.

-Before Axelrod’s play, the term “seven year itch” was a common slang name for a contagious and annoyingly long-lasting bacterial skin disease.
+Before Axelrod’s play, the term “seven year itch” was a common slang name applied to any of several contagious diseases that caused itchy or otherwise annoying skin conditions, ranging from scabies to certain STDs.

-This older use of the term goes back at least to the mid-1800s and was still in the vernacular in the first half of the 20th century.
+This older use of the term goes back to the early-1800s and was still in common use during the first half of the 20th century.

-Then, thanks to Axelrod’s play and the 1955 movie with Marilyn Monroe, the phrase “seven year itch” was given a new life, albeit with a significantly different meaning.
+Then, thanks to Axelrod’s play and the particularly huge success of the 1955 movie version with Marilyn Monroe, “seven year itch” was given a whole new life — and a significantly different meaning.

 * * * * * * * * * *